 After residency, Dr. Smiley joined NorthShore University Health System, working primarily in the Emergency Department and also moonlight as a hospitalist.
 For the past two years, he was a teaching attending on the medical wards service.
 This past year Dr. Smiley has taken on an administrative role as a physician advisor where he now spend one quarter of his time.
 The dual training helped him take on more administrative responsibilities, fostered educational opportunities with residents and medical students, and most importantly allowed him to take outstanding care of patients.

 Dr. George Hughes graduated from UIC IM/EM residency in 2017 and started as as a Assistant Professor at Emory University in the Department of Emergency Medicine.
 Recently he became the Director of Observation Medicine at Emory University Hospital moving into an administrative role within the department.
 The dual training definitely opened up the door to this job much earlier then a strict EM or IM residency program would have allowed.
 He believes that we gain a lot of practice in leadership, conflict resolution, and hospital throughput that shorter programs do not get and it makes us highly desirable and strong physicians.

 Take the next step

 We’re a resident run, innovative and adaptive residency program that creates leaders.
 Join our family and become the leader you’re meant to be.

 College of Medicine:

-Assistant Clinical Professor & IM/EM Residency Program Director
+Assistant Professor of Clinical Emergency Medicine & IM/EM Residency Program Director